-The Solar Whiz roof fan is available both for domestic and commercial ventilation applications.
+The Solar Whiz solar roof fan is available both for domestic and commercial ventilation applications.
 In this post, we will only discuss domestic roof ventilation applications for roof vents.
 If you wish to know more about commercial applications, please visit the commercial ventilation page.

 Roof Ventilation Products